 Overcliff Undercliff Track in Wentworth Falls

-The Overcliff Undercliff Track in the Wentworth Falls area of the Blue Mountains is a scenic 4 km long circuit trail taking in several lookout points.
+The Overcliff Undercliff Track in the Wentworth Falls area of the Blue Mountains is a 4 km long circuit through beautiful scenery, taking in several panoramic lookouts.

 This hike doesn’t descend into the valley.
-Instead, it stays higher up on the cliffs, which makes it a less challenging adventure than the Wentworth Pass, but certainly not less enjoyable.
+Instead, it stays higher up on the cliffs, with stunning views to enjoy from start to finish.

 Overcliff Undercliff Track